|It's here - 8 years of development and improvement; and it sounds better than I dreamed.

 1 to 8 channels in.
 3 simultaneous stereo

 HIGH SPEED FILE CONVERSION

 The BURWEN AUDIO processing part of AUDIO SPLENDOR has 2 different high speed file converters for making Burwen processed music files.
-Pick up
+Pick

-from any of the button selections in either the Basic or Big Bobcat window.
+stereo output from any of the button selections in either the Basic or Big Bobcat window.